In this guide

 8. Check unused carry-forward amounts

-You can also check if you have any unused concessional contributions cap amounts available to carry forward this financial year.
+You can also check if you have any unused concessional contribution cap amounts available to carry forward this financial year.

-Select the Super tab, click on Information from the dropdown menu then Carry-forward concessional contributions.
-You will find your total concessional contributions cap for the financial years since the carry-forward rule was introduced, your total concessional contributions during that period and the total amount of unused concessional contributions cap available to you.
+Select the ‘super’ tab, click on ‘information’ from the dropdown menu then ‘carry-forward concessional contributions’.
+If you’re eligible to use the carry-forward provision you will find your total concessional contributions cap for the last five financial years, your total concessional contributions during that period and the total amount of unused concessional contributions cap available to you.

 This can be a useful way to increase your concessional contributions this financial year above the usual annual cap and receive a tax deduction for your efforts.